-On this day, 50 years ago, the 26th Amendment to the United States Constitution was ratified.
-This amendment lowered the voting age from 21 and entrusted 18-year-olds the right to vote in all U.S elections.
+On July 1, 1971, the 26th Amendment to the United States Constitution was ratified.
+This amendment was responsible for lowering the voting age down from 21 and thus entrusted 18-year-olds the right to vote in all U.S elections.
 Spearheaded by youth activists through much of the early 20th century, the passage of the 26th Amendment to this day remains a true testament to the power of young people and their ongoing commitment to our democracy.
 On this milestone anniversary let us celebrate the role young voters play in our electorate and as nonprofits, continue to empower their voices through our ongoing efforts of voter engagement.

 Despite its relatively recent history, the fight to lower the voting age to 18 began during the 1940s, and later intensified during the 1960s.
 In 1942, at the height of World War II, Congress approved measures to lower the minimum draft age from 21 to 18, and by the war’s end 10 million men had been inducted into service.
 From this, the slogan synonymous with the movement “Old enough to fight, old enough to vote” was born.